How to Delete a Text Box in Word

 Q. Will deleting a text box also delete the text inside it?

-A. Yes, when you delete a text box, any text inside it will also be deleted.
+A. Yes, when you delete a text box, any text inside it disappears with it.

 Q. Can I delete a text box from the context menu?